11 Safe Lifting Tips For A Healthy And Pain-Free Back At Work

 2. Plan The Lift Before You Lift

-So before you attempt to lift anything, ask yourself the following questions:
+So before you attempt to lift anything ask yourself the following questions:

-3. Adopt A Stable Position In Preparation
+3. Adopt A Stable Position Before Lifting

 Basically you want to do the opposite of everything the guy above is doing!

-Getting yourself into a good, stable position before you lift will reduce any strain on your lower back.
+But you need to do this as getting yourself into a good, stable position before you lift will reduce any strain on your lower back.

-Ultimately you want to keep your body as strong and balanced as possible when lifting.
+So ultimately you want to keep your body as strong and balanced as possible when lifting.

 Now you are ready for the lift.